How to Master Organ-on-Chip Design: Tools, Methods & Materials

 Key Features for OoC Design

-• Export: Generate files in STL, DXF, or SVG formats for rapid prototyping using soft lithography, 3D printing or micro-milling.
+• Export options: Generate STL, DXF, or SVG files for fabrication (soft lithography, 3D printing, or CNC)

 Organ-On-Chip Design